If “sex sells” is the entertainment industry’s motto, then “sweet sells” ought to be the food industry’s creed.

 Although the Food and Drug Administration (FDA) requires the amount of sugar in products to be listed, relying solely on the math could be misleading for several reasons.
 First, companies round down the sugar total and create absurdly small serving sizes to make it appear as if there is less sugar (and fat) in the product.
 This means if you eat seven servings of a supposedly “sugar-free” snack with 0.49 grams of sugar per serving, you’ll be consuming 3.43 grams of sugar despite the label’s “sugar-free” claim.

 Another reason we should be skeptical of the supposed grams of sugar on a package is because artificial sweeteners are often substituted for sugar and go unreported in the nutritional box numbers.
 In addition to focusing on the math, it’s important to know the various pseudonyms for sweeteners and understand the impact they have.

 A classic example is aspartame, an artificial sweetener with more than 90 reported side effects, according to the FDA.
 There was once so much concern about aspartame’s health impact that it went on trial in a 1987 congressional hearing, and for many who have viewed the testimony (still available via C-SPAN) it’s baffling why it’s still allowed in our food.
 Aspartame is 200 times sweeter than sugar, according to the European Food Safety Authority, but because it’s technically not a sugar, it’s found in excess in foods labeled “sugar-free.”

 Look for Red Flags

 Sweeteners are no longer relegated to their traditional products like cola or candy.
-Now seemingly everything like crackers, peanut butter, pasta sauces and even baby food often contain a hit.
+Now seemingly everything, such as crackers, peanut butter, pasta sauces and even baby food often contain a hit.
 It’s more important now than ever before to learn about what we’re eating and become less dependent on label math.
-So in a sense, perhaps the best defense to “sweet sells” is “rigorous research.”
+So, in a sense, perhaps the best defense to “sweet sells” is “rigorous research.”